tilburgsciencehub/website/content/topics/Analyze/causal-inference/did/staggered-did.md

 [Recent studies](https://www.sciencedirect.com/science/article/pii/S0304407621001445) have highlighted that the conventional approach might be inadequate for staggered treatments and can produce misleading results.
 Sometimes, these estimates suggest the opposite of what's happening!

-In this building block, we delve into situations where the traditional DiD setup falls short --- precisely, those involving staggered treatment timing and many periods.
+In this topic, we delve into situations where the traditional DiD setup falls short --- precisely, those involving staggered treatment timing and many periods.
 You will gain insights into:

 - Understanding staggered treatments in the context of difference-in-difference (DiD) analysis
 - The pitfalls of applying classic DiD in these scenarios